Early Times Bourbon

 9.6

 Happy Thanksgiving!
 1hr+ decant and needed a ton more.
 Definitely decant this for 3 hours.
 Wine was dark red with bourbon, alcohol, and cedar on the nose.
 Over the course of dinner and the next few hours it changed multiple times.
 It finally finished with a lovely combination of dark cherries, bramble, cedar, and rustic flavors.
 Medium plus depth and finish.
-Was awesome! — a year ago
+Was awesome! — 2 years ago

 Brooke Weaver Jakubowski